Causal Collaborative Filtering: Introduction

+Such Simpson's paradox also exists for real-world data.
+Following the paradox detection method in \cite{jadidinejad2021simpson}, we show observations on the MovieLens-100K data.
+For each user, we rank the user's interacted items according to ratings and each user's top-$K$ items are considered recommended by the user.
+Figure \ref{fig:paradox}(a) shows the percentage of item pairs that have paradox among all possible item pairs in the observational data, with $K$ ranging from 10 to 200 and users grouped by gender or age (age threshold is 35).
+We can see that a large percentage of item pairs results in Simpson's paradox.

+Additionally, such paradox could be learned into associative CF models which leads to paradoxes in the final recommendation list.
+Take Matrix Factorization (MF) \cite{rendle2012bpr} on MovieLens-100K as an example.
+Based on the full user-item ranking score matrix completed by the well-trained MF model, each user recommends his or her top-$K$ ranked items and for each item we randomly sample 100 users.
+Figure \ref{fig:paradox}(b) shows the percentage of item pairs that have paradox with $K$ ranging from 10 to 200, which indicates the existence of Simpson's paradox in the final recommendation lists.
+As a result, Simpson's paradox exists in both observational data and the predicted data, which may mislead the recommendation results.
+Thus mitigating Simpson's paradox will help improve the recommendation performance (we will show that in Section \ref{sec:experiments}).

+One important approach to mitigating Simpson's paradox is causal inference and $do$-operations \cite{pearl2016causal}.
+In this paper, we propose a causal collaborative filtering (CCF) model as a simple and principled framework that seamlessly integrates causal inference and recommendation for reduced paradox and better recommendations.

-In this paper, we propose Causal Collaborative Filtering (CCF).
-Different from traditional collaborative filtering algorithms whose ultimate goal is to estimate the correlation $P(y|u,v)$, casual collaborative filtering aims to estimate the causal relation $P(y|u,do(v))$, where $u,v$ is a user-item pair and $y$ is the preference score to be estimated for the pair, e.g., $y=1$ for likes and $y=0$ for dislikes.
-Here, $do$-calculus is used to represent the causal effect if we intervene to recommend item $v$ instead of passively observing item $v$ in training data.
-More interestingly, we show that traditional CF models are actually special cases of CCF under simplified causal graphs (Figure \ref{fig:causal_graph}, more details later), and CCF is a general framework for casual learning in recommender systems which can be applied over various causal graphs.
-We finally propose a counterfactual constrained learning approach to estimate the causal relation $P(y|u,do(v))$.
+Intuitively, estimating the user-item causal preference can be interpreted as answering a \textit{what if} question: what would be the user's preference on an item if we intervene to recommend the item to the user \cite{wang2020causal}.
+Using standard mathematical language of causal inference \cite{pearl2016causal}, the above \textit{what if} question can be represented as $P(y|u,do(v))$, where $u,v$ is a user-item pair and $y$ is the preference score to be estimated for the pair, e.g., $y=1$ for likes and $0$ for dislikes.
+In the CCF framework, $do$-operation is used to represent the causal preference if we intervene to recommend item $v$ instead of passively observing item $v$ in training data.
+More interestingly, we show that traditional CF models are actually special cases of CCF under simplified causal graphs (Figure \ref{fig:causal_graph}), and CCF is a general framework for casual learning in recommendation which can be applied over various causal graphs.